Chandra-MARX/marxs/docs/index.rst

 .. note::

-   MARXS has been used to simulate two instruments (ARCUS and REDSoX), but is still under rapid develoment.
+   MARXS has been used to simulate several instruments (e.g. ARCUS and Lynx), but is still under rapid develoment.
 We will try to mimimize API changes from now on, but will implement those as necessary (e.g. the astropy units system will be used on more places in the future to reduce unit mismatches).
 The :ref:`changelog` will always contain a full list of changes